nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Installing DinerDirector

 1. Ensure that you have Java 11 or above installed.
-2. Down the latest version of `DinerDirector` from [here](https://github.com/AY2223S2-CS2113-W15-4/tp/releases).
+2. Download the latest version of `DinerDirector` from [here](https://github.com/AY2223S2-CS2113-W15-4/tp/releases).
 3. Copy the file to the folder you want to use as the home folder for your `DinerDirector`.
 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar dinerdirector.jar` command to run the application.
-5. Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will open the help window.
+5. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.
 6. Refer to the Features below for details of each command.
-7. Command format: <> denotes parameter. [] denotes optional field.

 ## Features

-### Viewing Help
+### Help
 A simple command to display the help page in the program.

 Format: `help`